 Most grievances can be resolved quickly and informally through discussion with your manager.
-If you feel unable to speak to your manager, for example, because the complaint concerns him or her, then you should speak informally to a more senior manager or the HR team.
+If you feel unable to speak to your manager, for example, because the complaint concerns him or her, then you should speak informally to a more senior manager or a member of the HR team.
 If this does not resolve the issue, you should follow the formal procedure as outlined in section 5.

-5. FORMAL WRITTEN GRIEVANCES
+FORMAL WRITTEN GRIEVANCES

 If your grievance cannot be resolved informally you should put it in writing and submit it to your manager, indicating that it is a formal grievance.
-If the grievance concerns your manager, you may submit it to your manager's manager or the HR team instead.
+If the grievance concerns your manager, you may submit it to your manager's manager or a member of the HR team instead.